BIMR Facilities

 The Brockhouse Institute has historically created, developed, and supported a number or research facilities at McMaster that have become successful independent entities.
 The most recent of these partner facilities to have become independent is the Canadian Centre for Electron Microscopy (CCEM).
 Support of these facilities remains a priority for the institute, and we will work toward expanding their user base, developing additional capabilities, and supporting collaborative work using the available infrastructure, both internally and with external partners.

 The institute currently houses and operates several facilities that help support materials research, infrastructure, and operations at McMaster.
-These include the Thermal Analysis Facility, the Cryogenics Facility, the McMaster Analytical X-ray Diffraction Facility (MAX), and the Centre for Crystal Growth.
+These include the Thermal Analysis Facility, the Cryogenics Facility, and the Centre for Crystal Growth.

 Thermal Analysis Facility